 Instagram took everyone by surprise when they launched their own streaming platform called IGTV.
 Now the thing is that this video platform is a lot different as it offers vertical videos that are pretty long in length; needless to say, these videos were specifically created to be watched on smartphones.
 As of right now, you can only use the app to watch the videos, however, you can upload your own through the desktop.
 If you already have an Instagram account, the IGTV can be accessed right away, and free of cost.

-- Great for watching videos on smartphone.
+- Great for watching videos on a smartphone.

-- Readily available to every Instagram users.
+- Readily available to every Instagram user.

 - Great for making short or longer videos.